retueZe/softarex-test/README.md

 # Configurations

 All the scripts simply wraps the `npx snowpack` command.
-The development is stored at `snowpack.config.dev.mjs`, and the production one is stored at `snowpack.config.prod.mjs`.
+The development configuration is stored at `snowpack.config.dev.mjs`, and the production one is stored at `snowpack.config.prod.mjs`.
 The production configuration builds the project in a `dist` directory bundled and minified.
 All the directories are mounted as-is except the `www` folder which is mounted at the root.
 The development configuration reduces the optimizations of the production build.

 # Contents